ibm-cloud-docs/cloud-object-storage/vpe.md

 ### Setting up your VPE
 {: #vpes-setup}

-1. Create an {{site.data.keyword.vpc_full}}.
-Follow the `Getting started` [instructions here](/docs/vpc?topic=vpc-getting-started).
+1. Create a {{site.data.keyword.vpc_full}} to host the applications that need to access your {{site.data.keyword.cos_full_notm}} buckets.
+See [Getting started with VPC](/docs/vpc?topic=vpc-getting-started).

 1. Find the [location and the corresponding direct endpoint](/docs/cloud-object-storage?topic=cloud-object-storage-endpoints) where your bucket is located.

 1. In the {{site.data.keyword.cloud_notm}} console, click the menu icon and select VPC Infrastructure -> Network -> Virtual private endpoint gateways.
-Create a VPE for your {{site.data.keyword.cloud_notm}} instances with the [following instruction](/docs/vpc?topic=vpc-about-vpe).
+Create a VPE for your {{site.data.keyword.cloud_notm}} instances with the [following instructions](/docs/vpc?topic=vpc-about-vpe).

 1. After you create your VPE, it may take a few minutes for the new VPE and DNS to complete the process and begin working for your VPC.
 Completion is confirmed when you see an IP address set in the [details view](/docs/vpc?topic=vpc-vpe-viewing-details-of-an-endpoint-gateway) of the VPE.

 ### VPE Discoverability
 {: #vpes-discoverability}

-Following the previous steps results in a service instance with a VPC local endpoint that is reachable with the Virtual Private Endpoints from your VPC network.
+Following the previous steps results in a VPE that provides access over the internal {{site.data.keyword.cloud}} network from your VPC network to all of your buckets in a particular location.

-If you want to restrict your bucket(s) to be accessible from only your VPC(s), or ranges of IP addresses, configure context-based restrictions.
+Each access to your buckets from your {{site.data.keyword.vpc_short}} will require authorization at the S3 API level.
+To further restrict this access to specific IP addresses, or ranges of IP addresses, provide the {{site.data.keyword.vpc_short}} ID or name when configuring the context-based restrictions.
 {: .important}

 The [VPE details](https://cloud.ibm.com/docs/vpc?topic=vpc-vpe-viewing-details-of-an-endpoint-gateway&interface=ui) page will provide you with more information, including IP address, after creation.